"Why the Hell isn't this on DVD yet?"

 Just as Groucho does his absolute worst as Freedonia's leader in DUCK SOUP, Wheeler and Woolsey are woefully incompetent diplomats.
 They lose the peace plans more than once, dress ridiculously at functions, give their secret mission away to just about everyone “in confidence”, get blind stinking drunk as guests of honor at a dinner, become repeatedly distracted by pretty women, and consider embezzling the money they’ve been entrusted with.

 |Don't do it, Bob!
-They will always be watching!|
+They will always be watching!

 While DUCK SOUP sends up world leaders using the fictional country of Freedonia, and occasionally points out the absurdity of war (“I’ve already paid a month’s rent on the battlefield!”), DIPLOMANIACS uses the names of actual countries and cities and the anti-war content looms larger.
 The film moves smoothly from one nonsensical scene to the next, while making its satirical points: everyone talks of peace but no one actually wants to do anything about it; eloquent and intelligent words fall on deaf ears while acrobatics have everyone’s rapt attention; and as is always pointed out in anti-war films, no one wins in a war---no, not even Calhern and Co., who run afoul of their own invention.

 Every Wheeler and Woolsey comedy has slow spots, and even at 62 minutes, this one is no exception.
-The slowest scene is the opener, with way too many hoary vaudeville groaners in the barbership.
+The slowest scene is the opener, with way too many hoary vaudeville groaners in the barbershop.
 Another problem is that while likable, their characters are not as distinctive as the other comedy teams of their day.
-Bert and Bob are much more adept at the song and dance routines (they’re all excellent, but 1930’s audiences liked these far better than those of the post-Depression years) than they are at the verbal jabs, many of which fall flat as there are too many unfunny lines.
+Bert and Bob are much more adept at the song and dance routines (all excellent, but 1930’s audiences liked these far better than those of the post-Depression years) than they are at the verbal jabs, many of which fall flat as there are too many unfunny lines.
 But, bottom line, it is fast and funny, and stands up to repeat viewings.
 It's atypical for the team (they usually aren't defeated in the end), but is still a good introduction to the bizarre world of Wheeler and Woolsey.

 So…why isn’t this film on DVD?